 Household Income.
 Figure 2 presents the distribution of household income for all respondents.
-The distribution in this chart is fairly normal as well, though there were slightly more respondents in the two lower income brackets than the two highest brackets.
-Of all respondents, nearly 9.5% were unwilling to disclose their household income.
-Interestingly, the two brackets in the \$60,001 - \$100,000 range had the most visitors overall with over 42% of total visitors falling in that income range.
-However, 28% of survey participants indicated they received less than \$60,000 in household income annually.
-The smallest share of survey participants, 7.3%, had a household income of more than \$150,000.
+Of all respondents, nearly 10.2% were unwilling to disclose their household income.
+Interestingly, the \$60,000 - \$75,000 income bracket had the most visitors in the fall quarter.
+There were approximately 5% more visitors in this group than in the next closest income group.
+Since the distribution is relatively normal in Figure 2, the two most proximate income groups are quite similar to one another.
+About 23.8% of households claimed between \$75,000 and \$100,00, while another 12.5% made between \$100,001 and \$150,000.
+Nearly 20% of survey participants indicated they received less than \$60,000 in household income annually.
+The smallest share of survey participants, nearly 6%, had a household income of more than \$150,000.